 Cropredy School is committed to giving children the opportunity to learn in the outdoor environment.
 We believe that taking learning outside is good for promoting children's self esteem, well being, behaviour, co-operative learning and problem solving.
 These skills feedback positively into classroom work and other settings.
-Please see the document below for an idea of the social and emotional aspects of learning that we build on in Forest School:

 If your child takes part in Forest School please ensure they have all of the correct kit in school on the right day - it is all for their own safety and they may not be able to take part without it.